Visiting the Museum

 Yes, of course!
 But please keep in mind that the miniExplorers exhibit is designed for a toddler’s developmental needs.
 Toddler spaces in each gallery provide excellent opportunities for families with children of varying ages to explore and enjoy the Museum together.

 You can find all the latest news about programming and events on our website.
-Monitors near the admission desk and elevator also will display the latest Museum news.
+A display near the admission desk also will display the latest Museum news.

 There are water activities both indoors and outdoors.
 It is likely that you might get a bit damp.
 We would suggest that you bring water-proof sandals as well as a towel for summer activities in the outdoor play area.

 What does the front desk sign mean, “you may be in pictures” or “recording occurring today for research purposes?

 The Children’s Museum of South Dakota is collaborating with South Dakota State University to better serve children through research of the museum environment.
 This innovative research will involve studies of informal learning in families and groups, learning through play, the effectiveness of museum environments to support informal learning and developing a sense of place through museum experiences.
 Families participating in the research studies will be asked to sign consent forms.
 Children will not be participants in research without the written consent of a parent or guardian.
 For more information, please see Evaluation and Research.